 The specific format that is used to maintain a good and proper account is called the Account format.

-There are usually two types of format.
+There are usually two types of formats.

-1. T-Format or Common Format.
+1. T-Format or Common Format

 Features of “T Format”: